JcBonassin/weather_today/README.md

 Follow the prompts on your terminal.

-The current Weather information will be display automatically after choosing your weather settings.
+The current Weather information will be displayed automatically after choosing your weather settings.
 This data is based on your current and IP address.

 Forecast is display as shown:
 - Weather condition